reisxd/revanced-builder/README.md

 ## How to use

-Download the latest [executable](https://github.com/reisxd/revanced-builder/releases/latest) and if you are on Windows, unzip it and run it!
+Download the latest [executable](https://github.com/reisxd/revanced-builder/releases/latest), unzip it and run it!